ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Experiments

-\paragraph{Object generalization.} In addition, to justify the object generalization ability of our method, we test our model across eight objects including original apple, unseen apple, yellow pear, orange, steel cup, tin can, glass beaker, and plastic bottle at arbitrarily selected positions.
-For each unseen object, feeding the corresponding name as a supplement into the open-vocabulary visual detection model is enough for the policy to grasp the target object.
-Tab.~\ref{tab:experiment_settings} shows detailed object size information for training and inference.
-It is worth noting that five of the selected objects are out-of-distribution in size (their bounding box sizes are unseen in the simulation data) in an attempt to further illustrate the object generalization ability of our method.
-This certain level of generalization observed, even when there is significant variation in the bounding box, aligns with our Lemma~\ref{lemma2}, which proves that the 3D position information of the object is complete in the dataset.
+\textbf{Object generalization.} To justify Manibox's object generalization ability, we chose eight objects: the original apple, unseen apple, yellow pear, orange, steel cup, tin can, glass beaker, and plastic bottle.
+For each object, the open-vocabulary visual detection model and obtain the bounding box from the corresponding name, which is enough for the policy to grasp the target object.
+It is worth noting that five of the selected objects are out-of-distribution in size (their bounding box sizes are unseen in the simulation data), which further illustrates the object generalization ability of Manibox.
+The ability to generalize across objects, even with significantly different bounding boxes, aligns with our Lemma~\ref{lemma2}, which proves that the 3D position information of the object is complete in the dataset.

-\paragraph{Background Generalization.} Utilizing the open-vocab detection ability of YOLO-World, ManiBox can handle various backgrounds and vision disruptions without intentionally varied visual domain randomization.
-To verify this ability, we experiment with tables of three different shapes and tablecloths in two colors under the minimal setting of a table, an object, and a robot.
-In addition, we alter the lighting conditions by employing a single stationary point light source and a single flickering point light, as well as playing videos in the background as distractions.
-Furthermore, we construct two more complex scenarios, one representing a multi-object environment and the other replicating a typical daily workplace desktop.
-The results demonstrate the strong background generalization ability of our policy.
-Even though the visual detection model occasionally makes mistakes, the generalization of our policy compensates for those errors.
-This can be attributed to our policy's endeavor to integrate historical information and random masking to increase the visual model’s tolerance for errors.
-Arguments for them can be found in Appendix~\ref{sec:ablation}.
+\textbf{Background Generalization.} The open-vocab perception models (e.g. YOLO-World) and learning from trajectories enable ManiBox to generalize across vision backgrounds without extra visual domain randomization.
+To verify it, we consider three table shapes, two tablecloths colors, as well as three lighting conditions: a single stationary point light source, a single flickering point light, and playing videos in the background.
+Furthermore, we construct two more complex scenarios: a multi-object environment and a typical daily workplace desktop.
+The results demonstrate Manibox's strong background generalization ability.
+Even in dark environments, the detection model fails to detect the target object most of the time, \textbf{the generalization of Manibox compensates for those visual errors} (Sec. \ref{sec:random_mask_inference}).
+This can be attributed to Manibox's endeavor to integrate historical information and random masking to increase the visual model’s tolerance for errors.
+Details are in Appendix~\ref{sec:ablation}.

+\textbf{Various manipulation tasks.} In Figure~\ref{pour_water_grasp_cup_handle}, we also evaluate more real-world manipulation tasks: \textbf{Pour Water} and \textbf{Grab the handle of the cup}, showcasing the extensibility of Manibox to multi-object manipulation tasks and the grasping of detailed parts of irregular objects, respectively.